The second half of the book is taken up with cartomancy, and in

 of the 18th century, as if from nowhere, is a topic he covered, with

-Decker has also consulted one additional source since Wicked Pack about Etteilla and his system, a Course Theorique et Pratique
+One additional source that Decker has consulted since Wicked Pack about Etteilla is a Course Theorique et Pratique

-by Paul Hugand, aka "Jejalel".
+by Paul Hugand, aka "Jejalel", one of Etteilla's followers.
 In it he finds both a 54 and a 66 card

 spread that Papus had attributed to Etteilla.
 The 66 card spread is

-actually substantiated in Etteilla himself, although Decker seems
+actually found in Etteilla himself, although Decker seems

 unaware of that fact.
 Papus's account (p.
 146 of Stockman's translation